JoaoFelipe-AlvesOliveira/Calculator/README.md

 # Calculator

 In this Commit I wanted try to do something that will be help me in the days activities.
+Using HTML and CSS.